riseupnet/riseup_help/README.md

 shows the changes made to the source English pages since the translation for each page was made.

-In the mean time, you can use [this python program](https://gitlab.com/baldurmen/riseup-up-to-date) to do the job.
+In the meantime, you can use [this python program](https://gitlab.com/baldurmen/riseup-up-to-date) to do the job.

 Installing on Mac
 --------------------------------------------